The Ultimate Guide to Sporades Island Hopping

 This ultimate guide to Sporades island hopping will whisk you off to this accessible but less-trodden corner of the nation.
 It will reveal the top times to visit the islands, what you can expect on each, and some of the more practical things about getting there in the first place.

-Where are the Sporades Islands?
+Where Are the Sporades Islands?

 Trace your finger over the map to the north of Athens.
 First, it will traverse the wide dog-leg of an island that is Evia.
 Then there's a short strait before you get to a speckling of green-hued dots stretching out from a thumb-like peninsula where Volos town hides in the bay.
 They're the Sporades.
 They actually run nearly 80 miles into the Aegean from the coast, encompassing 24 isles in all, although only four are inhabited by humans.

-When to visit the Sporades Islands?
+When to Visit the Sporades Islands?

 Shh!
 Don't tell everyone, but we'd say that the climate in the Sporades Islands is just about perfect.
 Short-lived winters go from late November to around March time.
 That's perhaps the only time of the year that isn't downright irresistible, although it can still be good for hikers looking to explore the peaks of nearby Evia and the wooded valleys of inland Skiathos without the crowds.